GenesisFR/HowToBecomeGoodAtShooters/README.md

 - bad for quickly bursting down mobs and against groups
 #### Explosive
 - typical combo is mortar and explosive sticky bomb/cluster seekers
+- Demolitionist is a must for the multiplicative explosive damage
 - very good damage output
 - good for clearing groups of enemies, spawn closets, flushing targets out of cover and against robotics
 - bad against moving targets and tanks